Tampa Bay Rowdies: 2015 season

 The Tampa Bay Rowdies' new manager for 2015 was Thomas Rongen, who had coached the MLS's Tampa Bay Mutiny in 1996.
 The team also brought in another familiar face when Farrukh Quraishi, who had been a player and a youth development director for the original Rowdies, was named general manager.

-In March 2015, the Rowdies traveled to Portugal to play several preseason friendlies against clubs in the Portuguese second and third division.
+In March 2015, the Rowdies traveled to Portugal to play several preseason friendlies against clubs in the Portuguese second and third divisions.
 It was the first time that the current club had undertaken an international tour.

 The Rowdies lost only one match during the NASL spring season, good for second place in the table.
 After starting the fall season 2–1–6, however, club owner Bill Edwards dismissed both Rongen and Quraishi.
 Assistant Stuart Campbell was promoted to manager and led the team to a 3–4–4 record.
 The Rowdies finished the fall season in 8th out of 11 teams in the league table and missed the playoffs.